r-shakya/tool-development/README.md

 - we can increased some weitage based on amount of conversation, if number of comment are increasing rapidly then it can be savere issues and contributeres are not able to resolve them.
 - even though anyone can make severe issues but we have give some weitage based on author association also.

-### please note this is just step in order to prioritizing issues even all the criteria can be wrong.
+### please note this is just a step in order to prioritizing issues even all the criteria can be wrong.

 ## how to run
 - clone the repository in your local system